evisiion/AirJS/README.md

 Whether you use the framework to facilitate the production of your functionality from scratch, call on some of the framework's powerful built-in components, or employ some external libraries, Air JS will ensure that it's all done in a structured, maintainable way.

-Syntax and Structure with Air JS
+Syntax and Structure with AirJS
 -------------------------------------------

 **Client:**